chiayisu/chiayisu.github.io/_pages/about.md

   - /about.html
 ---

 I'm a Computer Science and Engineering Ph.D.
 Candidate at [University of Notre Dame](https://cse.nd.edu/), advised by Prof. [Collin McMillan](https://sdf.org/~cmc/) in [Automatic Program Comprehension Lab](https://github.com/apcl-research).
-My research focuses on developing and evaluating large language models (LLMs) for source code summarization, with a particular emphasis on aligning model behavior with how human programmers comprehend and describe code.
-I combine empirical software engineering techniques with deep learning for program comprehension.
+I developes and evaluates large language models (LLMs) for program comprehension tasks.
+Specifically, I focus on aligning model behavior with how human programmers comprehend and describe code.
 My work aims to bridge the gap between automated code intelligence and human-level comprehension.

 I am actively looking for full-time ML/LLM research scientist opportunities in the industry starting 2025/2026.
 If you know of any opportunity, please feel free to reach out!